NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

 The primary outputs of the ESAnalysis module are located in the `Analysis/DOS` directory within the module's runtime folder.

 .. figure:: quick_start/quick_start_all_DOS_plot.png
-   :alt: DOS of pristine film
+   :alt: DOS in pristine film
    :width: 100%
    :align: center

-   Density of States of a pristine morphology.
+   HOMO and LUMO distribution in a pristine morphology.
 The values in the figure are onsets of the distributions that compare to experimental values.

 Further outputs are: